A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

-Taking a moderate paced walk or doing some low-intensity exercise can deplete your blood glucose.
+Taking a moderate-paced walk or doing low-intensity exercise can deplete your blood glucose.

 Exercising at a lower intensity when you can still breathe and talk easily will burn more fat and lower your glucose.
 Resistance training helps build metabolically active lean mass, which increases your overall metabolic rate.

 Both resistance training and low-intensity exercise have their place, but they will affect your blood sugar differently.
-Meanwhile, higher intensity exercise will cause a release of stored energy from your liver and you may see blood glucose rise.
+Higher-intensity exercise will cause a release of stored energy from your liver, and you may see blood glucose rise.

-People often don’t feel hungry after exercise because of this elevated blood glucose.
+Because of this elevated blood glucose, people often don’t feel hungry after exercise.
 However, if you feel hungry after your workout and your blood glucose is still artificially elevated, don’t be afraid to eat!
 You may find that eating your Main Meal before or after your workout helps you avoid more intense hunger later in the day, which often leads to poorer food choices.

 If you do a heavy workout like high-intensity interval training or intense weightlifting that depletes glycogen stores, don’t be surprised if you find yourself hungrier later in the day as your body tries to refill your glucose and fat fuel tanks.
-We suggest you use your blood sugar levels to experiment with your meal timings to ensure you refuel before your blood glucose gets too low and you end up in an all-out binge.
+You can use your blood sugar levels to experiment with your meal timings to ensure you refuel before your blood glucose gets too low and you end up in an all-out binge.

-It’s virtually impossible to accurately calculate calories burned during exercise.
+It’s virtually impossible to calculate calories burned during exercise accurately.
 It’s also easy to overeat due to increased hunger after your workout.
-However, once the glucose surge has settled down, your blood glucose will give you a good idea of whether you are over or under-fuelling over the long term.
+However, once the glucose surge has settled, your blood glucose will give you a good idea of whether you are over or under-fuelling over the long term.

 9.4 Is It Better to Exercise Fasted?